kelseyhightower/standalone-kubelet-tutorial/README.md

 ### Verification

 At this point the `app` pod is up and running on port 80 in the host namespace.
+Make a HTTP request to the `app` pod using the localhost address:

 ```
 curl http://127.0.0.1